jedick/canprot/README.md

 Chemical analysis of proteins based on their amino acid compositions.
-Amino acid compositions can be read from FASTA files and used to calculate chemical metrics including carbon oxidation state and stoichiometric hydration state as described in [Dick et al. (2020)](https://doi.org/10.5194/bg-17-6145-2020).
+Amino acid compositions can be read from FASTA files and used to calculate chemical metrics including carbon oxidation state and stoichiometric water content as described in [Dick et al. (2020)](https://doi.org/10.5194/bg-17-6145-2020).
 Other properties that can be calculated include protein length, grand average of hydropathy (GRAVY), isoelectric point (pI), molecular weight (MW), standard molal volume (V0), and metabolic costs ([Akashi and Gojobori, 2002](https://doi.org/10.1073/pnas.062526999);